zwave-js/node-zwave-js/packages/core/core.api.md

 //
 // @public
 export const NODE_ID_MAX = 232;

+// Warning: (ae-missing-release-tag) "NodeId" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface NodeId extends EndpointId {
+    // (undocumented)
+    readonly id: number;
+}

 // Warning: (ae-missing-release-tag) "NodeIDType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //